How to buy the best fitness watch

 This also means there are plenty of different devices to choose from, and that’s where we can help.
 Is a fitness watch, fitness tracker or smartwatch right for you?
 What features will you need?
 And how much should you spend?

-Once you have the answers you’re looking for, find the right model for you by taking a look at our expert fitness watch and GPS watch first looks.
+Once you have the answers you’re looking for, find the right model for you by taking a look at our expert fitness watch and GPS watch reviews.

 How much will a good fitness watch or GPS watch cost?

-Fitness or GPS watches are priced from around £60 up to nearly £400.
+Fitness or GPS watches are priced from around £60 up to more than £400.
 If you just want a simple way to track your distance and speed on a run, a budget model could be worth a look.
-They lack the features of pricier models, and tend to have a basic greyscale screen.
+They lack the features of pricier models, and tend to have a basic greyscale screen, but that doesn't mean they won't provide accurate data.

 Those looking for devices aimed at specific sports, such as cycling or golf, or wanting advanced sensors or feedback – such as heart rate, VO2 max (the maximum rate of oxygen consumption), fitness plans or good motivational tools – will need to spend more.